Datta-Das transistor for atomtronic circuits using artificial gauge fields: Characterization of the atomtronics DDT

-\textbf{Characterization of the atomtronics DDT:} From \Eq{unitaryT}, we notice that the spin rotation occurs along the $y$-axis, and can be characterized by the polar angle $\theta$ on the Bloch sphere where each pole corresponds to one of the dark state defined by \Eq{D}.
+From \Eq{unitaryT}, we notice that the pseudo-spin rotation occurs along the $y$-axis, and can be characterized by the polar angle $\theta$ on the Bloch sphere where each pole corresponds to one of the dark state defined by \Eq{D}.
 By definition

 for a measurement after the tripod interaction.
 In \fig{Fig3}, this polar angle is plotted as function of $\xi$ for three values of the pulse separation $\eta$.
 We observe a more sensitive rotation when $\eta$ increases.
-For a more precise analysis of this phenomena, we have defined the sensitivity of the spin rotation with respect to $\eta$ as the slope $\Sigma(\eta) = \Delta \theta/\Delta \xi|_{\theta=\pi/2}$.
-The inset in \fig{Fig3} shows that the sensitivity of the spin rotation increases monotonically with $\eta$.
+For a more precise analysis of this phenomena, we defined the sensitivity of the pseudo-spin rotation with respect to $\eta$ as the slope $\Sigma(\eta) = \Delta \theta/\Delta \xi|_{\theta=\pi/2}$.
+The inset in \fig{Fig3} shows that the sensitivity of the pseudo-spin rotation increases monotonically with $\eta$.

 Comparing now our tripod system to a FET, we interpret the pulse separation $\eta$ as the of gate-source voltage of the FET, which increases the slope of the drain-source current over the drain-source voltage in the FET linear region \cite{millman1967electronic}.
 In this line of thought, the parameter $\xi$ appears to be equivalent to the drain-source voltage.
 For practical atomtronics DDT operations, the $\xi$ value shall be the main control parameter, and one could choose a configuration with a large $\eta$ value for spin modulation purposes and with a low $\eta$ value for a precise control of the spin orientation.